English Lavender vs French Lavender

 ecoFrench Lavender

-Mature English lavender often lasts 5 to 10 years in well-drained soil, while French lavender tends to be shorter-lived.
+Mature English Lavender often lasts 5 to 10 years in well-drained soil, while French Lavender tends to be shorter-lived.
 Planning for replacement every 3 to 5 years keeps beds looking intentional, not patchy.

 Deep watering about once a week, or even every 10 days in heavier soils, keeps both types happy after establishment.
 Compared with thirstier flowers needing water every 2–3 days, that saves many gallons each month.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | English Lavender | French Lavender |
+| Metric | English Lavender | French Lavender |

 |---|---|---|